Duckytube64/MGP-mini-project/ErosionSim_exec/README.txt.txt

-Project made by
+This project was made by
-Stefan Steven
+Stefan Stan
-Jeroen Hijzelendoorn 6262279
+Jeroen Hijzelendoorn
-For the course of Game Physics (MGP) at the University of Utrecht
+for the course of Game Physics (MGP) at the University of Utrecht

 This erosion simulation is based on the following paper: https://www.firespark.de/resources/downloads/implementation%20of%20a%20methode%20for%20hydraulic%20erosion.pdf